cneverett/BoltzmannCollisionIntegral.jl/docs/src/index.md

 !!! warning
     The evaluation does not guarantee convergence of the Monte-Carlo integration, instead it will sample only a user defined number of points.
 A rough measure of convergence is calculated (based on comparison to the output of the previous run) and stored as `SConverge` and `TConverge` in the output file.

+Evaluation is performed using `Float32` precision, with all [Internal Functions](@ref) designed to maintain accuracy to this precision.

 An in-depth setup guide is provided in the [Getting Started](@ref) section.